mapkyca/elgg-webmention/readme.md

 Todo
 ----

-- [ ] Endpoint to parse source URL for microformats, and handle them accordingly.
+- [X] Endpoint to parse source URL for microformats, and handle them accordingly.
 - [ ] CRUD events - update on dupe, delete on HTTP DELETE
+- [ ] Only send webmentions to first rel="in-reply-to" link (?)

 See
 ---